openplayerjs/openplayerjs/README.md

     startVolume,
     // Initial play time of media in seconds (by default, `0`) startTime,
-    // Allow `Live Broadcast` label to be displayed in live streamings (by default, `false`) showLiveLabel,
     // Allow loader to be displayed when loading video (by default, `false`) showLoaderOnInit,
     // Callback to be executed once an error is found (default, `console.error`)
     // Params passed: Custom event with `detail: { type: 'HTML5|Ads|M(PEG)-DASH|HLS', message, data },`
+    live: {
+        // Allow `Live Broadcast` label to be displayed in live streamings (by default, `false`)
+        showLabel: true,
+        // Allow to show progress bar in live streamings without showing constant updates
+        showProgress: false,
+    }
     onError,
     ads: {
         // The Ad(s) URLs to be processed